Meeshbhoombah/fancy-ls/docs/logbook.md

 ...
 import os
 import sys
+import glob
 import subprocess
 ```
 The `os` module has a function to help me validate a file or foldername.
 This will give my
 command line tool better usability.
 Before I do this I'll restructure the arguments input to
 provide better functionality for users as well as a help function.
+I'll use this alongside the
+module `glob`, which makes it convient to import directories as well as their file names.